-When the Museum was built in 1921 there were six lightwells which provided large amounts of passive solar lighting throughout the building, but over the years these lightwells were filled in with collection storage areas (the Museum has over 26,000,000 specimens!).
-However, natural lighting almost exclusively lights the largest and busiest hall in the Museum, Stanley Field Hall.
+When the Museum was built in 1921, there were six light wells that provided solar lighting throughout the building.
+Over the years, these light wells were covered over to provide more storage for the Museum’s vast collections (the Museum has approximately 30,000,000 specimens!).
+However, natural lighting still almost exclusively lights the largest and busiest hall in the Museum, Stanley Field Hall.

 Additionally, the Museum has seen an energy savings of up to 40% with these modifications:

 • Replaced inefficient incandescent light bulbs with LED lights.
 Of the 20,000 light fixtures in the museum, 6,700 have already been converted.
 LEDs are 5 times more energy efficient than incandescent bulbs and last for several years.

 • Utilized motion sensitive lighting, which illuminates the display only when someone is present to view it (Northwest Coast Native American Hall and Cyrus Tang Hall of China).

 The Field Museum has a strong commitment to lowering the carbon footprint of those traveling to and from the museum.

 • Encourages employee public transportation usage by offering a payroll deduction for bus/train fare.